 About Innovative Giving Enhancement

 On conclusion of the prototype 2013 Venice Immersion, IGE orchestrated three successive Venice Immersions in 2015, 2016 and 2017.
-In October, 2018 IGE conducted the inaugural Barcelona Music and Art Immersion, our most expansive Immersion to date.
+In October, 2018 IGE conducted the inaugural Barcelona Music and Art Immersion, and in October 2019 IGE conducted the inaugural Lisbon Music and Art Immersion.